A synthetic approach to detecting $v_1$-periodic families: Synthetic analogues of topological -theory

-In this subsection, we compute the bigraded $\F_2$-synthetic homotopy groups of $\nu\ko$ using only the synthetic version of Wood's theorem and straightforward long exact sequence arguments.
-This, by \Cref{filspthm}, records the data of the (standard) ASS for $\ko$ at the prime $2$.
+By \Cref{filspthm} and \Cref{examplesofsignatures}, this records the data of the (standard) ASS for $\ko$ at the prime $2$.
 By contrast, the usual recipe to compute the ASS of $\ko$ involves first determining the comodule $H_\ast(\ko;\F_2)$ and then computing $\Ext_{\mathcal{A}(1)_*}(\F_2,\F_2)$.
-The latter may be done by hand using minimal resolutions, but is a significantly more tedious calculation than what we will see here.
+The latter may be done by hand using minimal resolutions or a May spectral sequence, however, we prefer the simpler long exact sequence arguments below.

 \begin{cor} The $\F_2$-synthetic homotopy groups of $\nu\ko$ are given by

 where $|h_0|=(0,1)$, $|h_1|=(1,1)$, $|\alpha|=(4,3)$, $|\beta|=(8,4)$, and $|\tau|=(0,-1)$.
 The associated spectral sequence is given as \Cref{homotopyofkopicture}. \end{cor}